RexMorgan/Itch/readme.md

 This project is setup as a publisher and a consumer.

 ## How to Run
+1. Install RabbitMQ and make sure it's running.
+1. Check your app.config for publisher and make sure your DataFile setting is pointing to the datafile that you've downloaded from ftp://emi.nasdaq.com/ITCH/ and that your server is pointed to RabbitMQ.
+1. Check your app.config for the consumer and ensure the server is pointed to RabbitMQ.
-Open the solution and run the consumer.
-You can do this by making sure it's your startup project and hitting F5.
-Once the consumer is up and running, go back to Visual Studio and right click on the Publisher project.
+1. Open the solution and set the consumer as your startup project, then hit F5.
+1. Once the consumer is up and running, go back to Visual Studio and right click on the Publisher project.
 Goto _Debug_, then _Start New Instance_.
-Let it start up and watch the messages flow.
+1. Let the publisher start up and watch the messages flow.

 ## Publisher
 First and foremost, the code for reading the file was a direct port of the ITCH 4.1 implementation written in python by Ryan Day: https://github.com/rday/ITCH41